aidantomcy/aidantomcy.github.io/README.md

 # aidantomcy.github.io

-My portfolio website made with plain HTML, CSS and JavaScript, and a little bit of Tailwind CSS.
+My portfolio website made with HTML, SCSS, TypeScript, and a little bit of Tailwind CSS.

 ## Running locally